julioromano/RxLocation/README.md

 ## Features
  - Transparent management of GoogleApiClient: Connection to GoogleApiClient is automatically opened and closed when needed.
  - Location permission request (Android M+): Shall the app not have been granted location permission, the permission request dialog will pop-up automatically.
- - RxJava API: Get location updates using rx.Observable and compose it with all Rx's operators.
+ - RxJava2 API: Get location updates using io.reactivex.Observable and compose it with all Rx's operators.
  - Convenient error handling: In case the user doesn't grant location permission an error condition will be issued via rxJava's onError() API.
  - Google Play Services connection failure handling: When encountering recoverable GoogleApiClient connection failures, UI with the proper resolution steps will automatically pop up.